aetperf/aetperf.github.io/_posts/2021-07-22-Goldbach-s-Comet-with-Numba-and-Datashader.md

     3 prime pairs

-## Loop over all even numbers E smaller or equal to n
+## Loop over all even numbers E not larger than n

-Note that the outer loop has a constant step size of 1, in order to later use Numba `prange`, which only supports this step size.
+Note that the outer loop has a constant step size of 1, in order to later use Numba `prange`, which only supports this unit step size.

 ```python